15172385925/learngit/readme.txt

-git  is  a   versino  control  system. git  is   free   software.
+git  is  a distributed  versino  control  system. git  is   free   software.